Skip to main content

 Now that you have learned how to deploy applications to AKS Automatic and monitor your cluster and applications, let's explore how to scale your cluster and applications to handle the demands of your workloads effectively.

-But simply using implementing KEDA is not enough.
+But simply implementing KEDA is not enough.
 KEDA can try to deploy more pods, but if the cluster is out of resources, the pods will not be scheduled and remain in pending status.

 info